swampcat/ESPTimeCast/README.md

 #### ⚠️ Notes
 - These features are optional and hidden from the main interface to avoid clutter.
 - `/upload` and `/export` are intentionally unlinked from the UI to prevent accidental access.
-- Always verify your Wi-Fi credentials and tokens before uploading edited configurations.
+- Always verify your WiFi credentials and tokens before uploading edited configurations.

 &nbsp;
 ## 🚀 Getting Started